bruckart/robot_planning_library/README.md

 # Dependencies
 The PathFinder library is written in C++ (17) and leverages Google Test for the unit tests.
-It was built using CMake 3.20.4.

-The qtPathFinder executable was also written in C++ (17) that
+The qtPathFinder executable was also written in C++ (17) and utilizes Qt5.

+Both applications were built using CMake 3.20.4.

 # Building:
 In order to build the PathFinder library, create a directory (.e.g. build) that is where you will execute CMake from.
-For example:
+The process below can be used to build the PathFinder library.
 * `git clone https://github.com/bruckart/robot_planning_library.git`
 * `cd robot_planning_library`
+* `cd PathFinder`
 * `mkdir build`
 * `cd build`
 * `cmake ../`
 * `make`

+Subsequently, change directories to the qtPathFinder directory and repeat.

+* `cd qtPathFinder`
+* `mkdir build`
+* `cd build`
+* `cmake ../`
+* `make`

+Since the qtPathFinder executable utilizies the PathFinder library, do not forget to update the CMakeLists.txt target_link_libraries to reference the newly created library.

 # Testing
-The PathFinder library contains 2 unit tests (SimpleGraph, MultiGraph) that can be executed via specifying the CMake flag `-DCMAKE_TESTING_ENABLED` in order to build the unit test.
+The PathFinder library contains 3 unit tests (SimpleGraph, MultiGraph, NegativeTest) that can be executed via specifying the CMake flag `-DCMAKE_TESTING_ENABLED` in order to build the unit test.
 The test output should contain the following: